Why is investing in the best email marketing tool for your company important?

 Mailchimp does suffer from having multiple tiers of products with a complex mix of functionality as you can see below:

-Monthly Pricing: depends mostly on the services you need.
+Monthly pricing for Mailchimp depends mostly on the services you need.
 After you’ve reached 2,000 subscribers, the cheapest option is $10 monthly for their Essentials plan.
 At 2,500 subscribers their Essentials and Standard plans are $30 / $50 while at 10,000 subscribers are $75 / $100.

 I have recently started using MailerLite and am a big fan of its simplicity and ease of use while delivering on the functionality of much more expensive solutions with tagging, automations, and pop-up forms.

 For those of you who prefer a “no frills” email provider, MailerLite is a great option that has a limited-feature free plan for smaller lists.
 It also has a limit on how many monthly emails you can send, which makes it great for freelancers.
 Even the paid version has fairly limited functionality, however.
 Even so, there are some email and newsletter templates for customers to use.
-They also include basic automation features such as the sending of welcome and order confirmation emails.
+They also include basic automation features such as the sending of welcome and order confirmation emails, which are great to make sure you are reaching your target audiences immediately after signing up for your newsletters.

-Monthly Pricing: The free plan is limited to 1,000 contacts as 12,000 emails.
+MailerLite has a free plan that is limited to 1,000 contacts and 12,000 emails.
 However, for $10 per month, that same size list loses its quantity cap.
 Up to 2,500 users will cost $15 while 10,000 users will only cost you $50.
-From a cost-performance perspective, it’s hard to beat MailerLite.
+From a cost-performance perspective, it’s hard to beat MailerLite as a campaign builder.

 Large teams with an IT department or well-established branding do well with Mailjet.
 In fact, this one is used by enterprise-level clients like Microsoft.
 However, they do perform for smaller businesses, too.
 Mailjet is one of the few email providers with STMP relays and direct API access, rather than just a slick user interface.
 They also have a text messaging feature to confirm transactions.
 Need GDPR and ISO compliance?
 Mailjet is certified in both protocols, so you can rest easy.